We are passionate about growing a brave, connected and inclusive community on foresight & futures.

 CO-FOUNDER + DIRECTOR

 Jade is a Designer, Facilitator, Innovator, Collaborator & Educator, and deeply passionate about Co-Designing Better Futures.
-Currently, Jade wears a few hats; Innovation Advisor & Facilitator at academyEX, Tech Futures Lab, Fractional Director of ThinkPlace and Co-Founder & Director of Speculative Design Futures Chapter in Tāmaki Makaurau Auckland / Aotearoa New Zealand.
+Currently, Jade wears a few hats; Innovation Advisor & Facilitator at academyEX, Tech Futures Lab, Fractional Director of ThinkPlace and Co-Founder & Director of Design Futures Aotearoa.

 • Alice Dimond